 Content that is submitted to the Google News Publisher Center can appear in these results.
 Content here is almost always time-sensitive in some manner and is typically structured as a horizontal scroll bar.

+According to AWR, more than 50% of the mobile SERPs in the US will display related questions, also called a People Also Ask box.
 These appear as a way to help people find what they’re looking for.
 If the search terms you used often result in individuals performing an additional search, Google will attempt to save you the trouble by including the Related Questions card for you.